 There is little doubt that stem-cell therapy could reshape orthopedics in animals and people alike.
 After all, Harman says, “when a Super Bowl linebacker tears a ligament, it’s the same deal as with horses.”
 The basic tissue structure in the legs of both species is similar, and the kind of soft-tissue injuries that Harman is studying in horses are also common in humans: About 80,000 people tear their ACL every year, and several thousand miss a few days of work a year because of tendinitis.

-The treatment itself is not complex.
+“Our clinical trials on horses are proof that we can move to humans.”The treatment itself is not complex.
 Veterinarian David Frisbie of Colorado State University has rehabilitated more than 1,500 horses’ tendon and ligament injuries with mesenchymal stem cells, which are found in the body’s connective tissues and help regenerate cartilage, tendons, muscle and bone.
 Some of these cells transform into new, healthy tissue, while others seem to be “acting as policemen, coordinating healing,” Frisbie says.
 For a study published in 2009, he took bone-marrow samples from 61 horses suffering soft-tissue injuries, extracted the stem cells, and allowed them to proliferate in the lab.
 He then took the concentrated cell formula and injected it into the horses’ injured tendons.
 Nearly two years after treatment, 85 percent of these horses, all of which had been failed by previous rehab programs, were healed.

 Frisbie’s tests build on other encouraging results.
 In 2007, Italian researchers published a study of two groups of horses with tendinitis.
 Among the 11 horses that received stem-cell injections and returned to racing, nine remained injury-free a year later.
 Of the 15 control horses that received a more conventional course of rehab, all reinjured themselves within a year.